List of Accredited Transplant Nephrology Fellowship Programs

 The kidney transplant program at Loma Linda University offers a very robust clinical fellowship year.
 Fellows will be exposed to all aspects of kidney transplantation including pre-transplant, post-transplant and living kidney donors.
 Our program has recently become one of the largest pancreas transplant programs in the state.
 The fellow will be part of a close and collaborative multidisciplinary organ transplant team.

 The Stanford transplant nephrology fellowship program started in 2006.
 The fellowship program provides training in a well-functioning multidisciplinary transplant team which includes transplant surgery fellows, in an institution with very active solid organ and hematopoietic cell transplant programs, an excellent renal pathology service and an excellent histocompatibility laboratory.
 The fellowship is primarily a clinical experience, but there is opportunity for engagement in research.
-Many of our graduates hold positions in academic transplant programs.
+Many of our graduates hold positions in academic transplant.

 University of California Davis Medical Center

 The University of California Davis offers a one-year fellowship to qualified board eligible nephrologists.
-The program is one of the largest kidney transplant programs in the United States with nearly 300 kidney transplants conducted annually.
+The program is one of the largest kidney transplant programs in the United States with 250-300 kidney transplants conducted annually.
 Candidates will acquire vast experience in all aspects of kidney and pancreas transplant including pre-transplant evaluation, re-evaluation of listed patients living donor candidates, kidney biopsies and follow up of post-transplant patients in both in-patient and out-patient setting.
 We encourage clinical research in areas of fellows’ interest.
 The experience provided will enable the candidate to serve as a medical director of a kidney and transplant program in accordance with accepted guidelines.